grawk/nemo-page/README.md

 * `_model` - {String} This field can be any of the Page defined model types and will make that locator be used with that model definition.
 This field will default to "text" if not specified.
 * `_base` - {Locator} The root element from which all nested elements will be found.
 Typically used with "object" models, this field says "all locators nested within are located **inside** of this element.

+## Page Common
+There are a few things that can be accessed direction from `nemo.page` which help facilitate some of the `nemo-page` operations.

+### Fields

+* **WAIT_TIMEOUT** - `{Number}` How long wait operations will wait before failing (in ms).
+Default 8000
+* **NUM_RETRIES** - `{Number}` How many times to retry an operation that has retry enabled.
+Operations with retry enabled are marked with `Auto-Retry Enabled` in the documentation.

+### Methods

+#### doOperationWithRetry(operation, numRetries)
+Given a function which resolves to a promise, will catch any errors that the promise throws and retry again for the specified number of retries.

+`@argument operation {Function}` - A function which resolves to a promise.

+`@argument numRetries {Number}` - How many times to retry the operation.

+`@return {Promise}` - Returns a promise which will resolve to the successful value should the operation succeed within the number of attempts or the last error thrown should it fail.

 ## Model Types
 The major functionality of Page comes from using different "models" in the locators (see `_model` above).
 Each model has its own set of functions as well as some common functions across all models (or types of model).